What Is The Molecular Weight Of Na

 Q: How is molecular weight determined?
 A: Molecular weight can be determined by adding up the atomic weights of all the atoms in a molecule, which can be obtained from the periodic table.
 It can also be experimentally determined using mass spectrometry.

 Q: Is molecular weight the same as molar mass?
 A: While the terms are often used interchangeably, molecular weight is technically the mass of one molecule in atomic mass units (amu), while molar mass is the mass of one mole of a substance in grams per mole (g/mol).
-However, the numerical values are the same.
+Even so, the numerical values are the same.

 Q: What is the atomic weight of sodium (Na)?
 A: The atomic weight of sodium (Na) is approximately 22.99 amu.